 Teaching artists work as both artists and educators.
 They are important resources for students, teachers and schools in New Hampshire.
 They can bring unique real world knowledge and perspectives into the classroom and can play a crucial role in the process of arts learning and developing creative thinking.
 Experienced and successful teaching artists know how to be effective partners in education.
-Teaching artists can be included in:
+Teaching artists are included in:

-Short and long-term school and after-school residencies where discipline-specific learning in the arts can occur in dance, theatre, media, visual arts, music, poetry, etc.
+Short and long term in-school and after-school residencies where discipline specific learning in the arts can occur in dance, theatre, media, visual arts, music, poetry, etc.

 Arts experiences, including in-school performances, as well as field trips to studios, galleries, museums and performances.

-Arts integration throughout curriculum as a way of engaging all students with a variety of learning styles in the learning process (such as STEAM: STEM + Arts).
+Arts integration throughout all curriculum as a way of engaging all students with a variety of learning styles in the learning process (ex.
+STEAM: Science, Technology, Engineering, Mathematics + the Arts).

 Professional development in the arts for teachers, administrators, parents and community members.

 Lifelong learning and creative aging with the arts through community arts events, classes and workshops.

-The Council invites applications from professional artists in all disciplines who are experienced in their field/s and can make a strong personal commitment to working in an educational setting with students, educators, administrators and parents to apply to the Arts in Education (AIE) Roster.
-Interested artists are encouraged to contact the Arts in Education Coordinator Catherine O’Brian to discuss their application prior to submitting it.
+The Arts Council invites applications from professional artists in all disciplines who are experienced in their field/s and can make a strong personal commitment to working in an educational setting with students, educators, administrators and parents to apply to the Arts Education Roster.
+Interested artists are encouraged to contact the Arts Education Coordinator Julianne Gadoury to discuss their application prior to submitting it.

 Click here to download the grant guidelines in PDF format.